awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-factors.md

 + If an AMI that was created by another AWS service, such as AWS Backup, is sent to the Recycle Bin and you later restore that AMI from the Recycle Bin, it is no longer managed by the AWS service that created it\.
 You must manually delete the AMI if it is no longer needed\.

 **Considerations for Amazon Data Lifecycle Manager snapshot policies**
++ If Amazon Data Lifecycle Manager deletes a snapshot that matches a retention rule, that snapshot is automatically retained by Recycle Bin\.
 + If Amazon Data Lifecycle Manager deletes a snapshot and sends it to the Recycle Bin when the policy's retention threshold is reached, and you manually restore the snapshot from the Recycle Bin, you must manually delete that snapshot when it is no longer needed\.
 Amazon Data Lifecycle Manager will no longer manage the snapshot\.
 + If you manually delete a snapshot that was created by a policy, and that snapshot is in the Recycle Bin when the policy’s retention threshold is reached, Amazon Data Lifecycle Manager will not delete the snapshot\.
 Amazon Data Lifecycle Manager does not manage the snapshots while they are stored in the Recycle Bin\.